 Dialectical Behavioral Therapy (DBT) helps residents acknowledge the unhealthy behaviors they are using to cope with deeper underlying issues.
 Additionally, we develop ways to modify these behaviors.

-We perform a thorough clinical assessment to determine each incoming client’s needs.
-As a result, we create an individualized treatment plan that encompasses a variety of modalities.
+We perform a thorough clinical assessment to determine each incoming resident’s specific needs and create an individualized treatment plan that encompasses a variety of counseling and therapeutic modalities.

 Daily group therapy sessions allow residents to build healthy relationships, support one another, and discuss the healing process together.